brettneese/brettneese.xyz/posts/2019-03-18/videotex.md

 Several systems of interest are:

-- Minitel, by far the most popular and
+- Minitel in France, by far the most popular system